DFRobot/DFRobot_PAJ7620U2/README.md

    * @n
    * @n  In slow detection mode, the sensor recognize one gesture every 2 seconds, and we have integrated the expanded gestures inside the library, which is convenient for the beginners to use.
    * @n  The slow mode can recognize 9  basic gestures and 4 expanded gestures: move left, right, up, down, forward, backward, clockwise, counter-clockwise, wave.
-   * @n  slowly move left or right, slowly move up or down, slowly move forward or backward, wave slowly and randomly */ void setGestureHighRate(bool b);
+   * @n  slowly move left and right, slowly move up and down, slowly move forward and backward, wave slowly and randomly */ void setGestureHighRate(bool b);